HajimeShimizu/CDISC-CORE-GUI/README.md

 日本語ページはこちら [README-ja.md](https://github.com/HajimeShimizu/CDISC-CORE-GUI/blob/main/README-ja.md).

 ## Overview
 CDISC is developing [CDISC Open Rules Engine (CORE)](https://github.com/cdisc-org/cdisc-rules-engine), but only the command line interface is provided to end users.
 CDISC CORE GUI provides Graphical User Interface to CORE Engine.
-The purpose is to enhance contribution of CDISC community to CORE project by providing easy-to-test environment.
+The purpose is to enhance contribution of CDISC community to CORE project and to promote the development of PMDA regulatory rules implementation by providing easy-to-test environment.

 ## Download
 [Visit this page](https://github.com/HajimeShimizu/CDISC-CORE-GUI/releases)\